griphiam/markphilpot_com/content/2004/15_snags_along_the_way.md

 Once again, I'll try to be better about this, but between this and the Fall Back forum, things get a little spread out...

 OH... its DAMN cold!
-Thankfully I don't live a few hours north, but Ann's up in Boston this weekend, bearing the brunt of it.  <<SHIVER>>
+Thankfully I don't live a few hours north, but Ann's up in Boston this weekend, bearing the brunt of it.